harbormaster-public/harbormaster/README.md

 - **User**, anyone who is able to login via the dashboards, edit their own profiles, and view the status of work
 - **Captain**, a User who can start Shipments to Lanes they Ply
 - **Harbormaster**, an admin User who can invite new Users, Ship to all Lanes, and promote Users to Captains or Harbormasters
+- **Followup**, a Lane to execute when the Shipment at a given Harbor has finished
 - **Salvage Plan**, a Lane to be executed when a Shipment returns a non-zero code
 - **Ply**, the responsibility of Shipping to a Lane
 - **Hook**, allowing remote calls to trigger a Shipment via an RPC interface